WattoX00/user-manager/README.md

 execute commands related to that category.
 Each shell also provides its own help functions.

+### 📦 Root Commands
+These commands switch you into dedicated management shells:

 | Alias | Command      | Description                       |
 | ----- | ------------ | --------------------------------- |
 | `u`   | `user`       | Enter user management shell       |